Normanton railway station: History

 In Victorian times Normanton station was one of the most important stations in northern England and can boast that Queen Victoria stopped over in The Station Hotel.
 The town also served as an important part of the transport infrastructure for national and local industries including coal and bricks, although most of this was lost during the 1950s and 1960s with the last remaining operational brickworks eventually closing in the mid-nineties.
 There were three brickworks in town and were all built within the small area known as Newland, taking advantage of the abundance of clay from the area.
 A fourth works was founded in the 1890s by a man named Thomas Kirk from Nottingham who had heard rumours that Normanton was rapidly turning into an important junction on the railways.
 Both Kirk and his sons used their life savings and formed the Normanton Brick Company at nearby Altofts which is still in operation today.

 The station lost many of its services in the aftermath of the Beeching Report, with both express and local trains on the NMR main line ceasing to call in 1968 and trains to York ending in 1970, leaving only Hallam Line trains to serve the station.
 The NMR was closed completely in 1988 south of the former Goose Hill Junction (where it diverged from the M&L line to Wakefield) although part of the route further south remains open to serve a glassworks at Monk Bretton, near Barnsley.
 This has led to much of the railway infrastructure here becoming redundant and being removed - the main buildings have been demolished, the sidings and goods lines lifted, the bay platforms filled in and the main island shortened considerably.
 The old Station Hotel still stands, but it has been converted into residential apartments.

 Facilities

-The station is unstaffed, but a self-service ticket machine is provided (located near the footbridge) to allow passengers to purchase tickets before boarding or collect pre-paid tickets.
+The station is unstaffed, but each Platform has a self-service ticket machine is provided (located near the footbridge for Platform 1 and in the shelter on Platform 2) to allow passengers to purchase tickets before boarding or collect pre-paid tickets.
 There are two waiting shelters, along with digital display screens, timetable posters and an automated announcement system to offer train running information.
 Step-free access to both platforms is available via ramps on the footbridge from the entrance and car park.

+Northbound trains leave from Platform 1 (towards Castleford, Woodlesford & Leeds or Castleford and York) and Southbound trains leave from Platform 2 (towards Wakefield Kirkgate, Barnsley and Sheffield (and beyond) or Huddersfield and Manchester Piccadilly).

+Car Park

+A 52-space, free to use car park is in place at Normanton station.
+From July 2023, the car park was reduced to 10 spaces whilst work is undertaken to create 128 new spaces, taking the total to 180.
+The work was due to be complete in July 2024, but as of October 2024, the work is still ongoing.